mmaltsev/SpaceAtlas/README.md

 setup-from-scratch.bat
 ```

-By default, the app is available on [http://localhost:5555/](http://localhost:5555/)
+By default, the app will be available on [http://localhost:5555/](http://localhost:5555/)